What you should know about sexual harassment: Dubai and UAE laws

-What is Sexual Harassment?
+What Is Sexual Harassment?

-Types or Forms of Sexual Harassment
+Types Or Forms Of Sexual Harassment

 Sexual harassment is an umbrella term covering all forms of unwelcome attention regarding a person’s gender.
 It covers the physical, verbal and non-verbal aspects of such unwelcome attention and can take any of the following forms: